chris-kelly/r-stuff/TwitterApi/README.md

 This is an R package holding functions to make requests to the twitter API.

-To use the twitter api, you will need to a twitter-approved account with an app (that has both an api key and a secret api key).
+To use the twitter api, you will need a twitter-approved account with an app (that has both an api key and a secret api key).
 You can find your approved apps at https://developer.twitter.com/en/apps/ (if you are logged in).

 ## Installation